jorrhe/cwabd.koplugin/README.md

 1. Ensure you are in the KOReader file browser.
 2. Access the "Search" menu.
-3. Select "Z-library search" (this might also be on a subsequent page of the tools menu).
+3. Select "Z-library".
-4. Enter your search query and enjoy the content!
+4. Select "Search" and enter your search query.
+5. Or select "Recommended" or "Most popular" to browse those lists.

 ## Keywords